Osel’s Mission & Vision

 Location: , 25 Daish Way, Newport, Isle of Wight.
 PO30 5XJ.

-OSEL Enterprises Limited is the parent company which links Wight Crystal, The Way Forward Programme, Working Towards Wellbeing and Living Well.
+OSEL Enterprises Limited is the parent company which links Wight Crystal, The Way Forward Programme and Working Towards Wellbeing.

 For more than 30 years, Osel has helped Islanders with disabilities to benefit from sales of Wight Crystal bottled water, with profits from the drinks being ploughed back into its charitable enterprises.
-Osel, whose trustees are David Holmes, Colin Boswell and Alex Dyke, was originally formed because there were few work
+Osel, whose trustees are David Holmes, Colin Boswell and Carole Dennett, was originally formed because there were few work

 opportunities for people with a disability and new Island projects were needed to provide hope to those normally excluded from the workforce by the nature of their physical or mental health condition.